cibele-as/cibele-as.github.io/_posts/2020-03-10-test-circle-ci-locally.md

 tags: [CircleCI]
 style: fill
 color: info
-description: A quick way to validate and test CircleCI jobs locally
 ---

 This quick tutorial will give you a basic understanding of how to execute CircleCI jobs locally not only to validade the